mjebdev/harbour-quaycentral/README.md

 - Items are read-only, may get around to adding editing functionality down the road.
 - No support for multiple accounts or for groups.
 (No plans for this, app is designed for individual use.)
 - Items are not listed alphabetically so search method is, for now, necessary as opposed to scrolling through a list.
-- Option to select a default vault and possibly more vault management, similar to the official app, is on hold until I have a Sailfish Secrets implementation to provide the secure storage that may be required for data such as a default vault UUID.
 - Clipboard icon on item details page may be somewhat misaligned if text size is enlarged on a device's Display Settings.
 Will edit code to work around this somehow, prefer the medium clipboard icon to the small one, there is no small-plus icon size for the clipboard icon as of now.
 - Lock icon on cover may appear somewhat smaller than other standard cover icons.
 No lock icon available under the Cover category so went with the small icon for now.